HANNALY/anna-kozlowska-qa-portfolio/play-internship-projects/Virgin eSim Postpaid/test_case_multisim.md

-# Test Case: Sale of a Voice STANDARD plan without a device, where the primary number (owner) uses a physical SIM and the secondary number (member) uses a SIM, with EID activation delivered via email for one number and via courier for the other.
+# Sale of a Voice STANDARD plan without a device, where the primary number (owner) uses a physical SIM and the secondary number (member) uses a SIM, with EID activation delivered via email for one number and via courier for the other.

 Preconditions:

  The user has valid access to the eShop environment (DEV/TEST) via UI and/or Swagger.

  The user selects “New Client” from the Abonaments (Subscriptions) section on the website.

  The Voice STANDARD plan is available in the Product Catalog (PC) and returned correctly by the backend.

  Two numbers are created: the primary (owner) and secondary (member).

  EID activation options (email and courier) are available for the respective numbers.

 | Step | Action | Input / Data | Expected Result |
 |------|--------|--------------|----------------|